The Jigsaw Families® ProgrammeStepping forward together

 - 3 Manuals, 1 Jonty, 1 Chime

-- Training & Accreditation for new Facilitator £175
+- Training & Accreditation Fee for a new Facilitator £175

-- for 10 more families to take part
+- for the next 10 family pairs to take home

 - or as a replacement manual